captain-kark/module_resources/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-See the list of [contributors](./CONTRIBUTORS.md) who participated in this project.
+See the list of [contributors](./CONTRIBUTORS.txt) who participated in this project.

 This list can be updated with `make contributors`.